 written by: Katie Cruz

-It’s fair to say that Southeast Asia is a popular destination for traveling due to the accessibility and affordability of the region.
+It’s fair to say that South East Asia is a popular destination for traveling due to the accessibility and affordability of the region.
 Visiting Southeast Asia is always a good idea if you want to enjoy spectacular landscapes, beaches, exotic cuisine and tropical climate.
-While there are many countries to visit in the region, I will highlight one country that is incredibly rich in culture and cuisine – Malaysia.
+While there are many places to visit in the region, I will highlight Kuala Lumpur´s cuisine and culture.

 A country that has a multicultural society with a shedload of colorful history.
 Thousands of years ago, large waves of people migrated to the Peninsular Malaysia from mainland Asia, as it was easily accessible through the Indian Ocean.
 What shaped the budding country was the many foreign trades and customs that arrived in the land.
 Right now, the Malays make up the largest sector of the Malaysian population, followed by the Chinese and Indians.